 With this simpler style of content attracting more and more attention on social media platforms, the era of Wanghong supremacy may be fading away.
 Brands would do well to pay attention to this type of content and cater to its current popularity and the needs it seems to be filling for its audience.

-This article <Why simple, down-to-Earth content is booming amongst China’s influencers.> was originally published in Inside Retail, written by Ashley Galina Dudarenok.
+This article <Why simple, down-to-Earth content is booming amongst China’s influencers.> was originally published in eConsultancy, written by Ashley Galina Dudarenok.